Xufor/react-button-slider/README.md

 A button operated slider for React based on CSS3 transform property.

-A working example can be found here: https://react-button-slider.herokuapp.com

 Follow these steps to implement the slider and required buttons.

 Step-0: